MIND THE GAP

 Nurses have also “learned what they’re worth.”
 They’ve discovered their substantial market and pricing power, especially as they flock to travel nursing agencies when nursing demand spikes, as it has during the pandemic.

 DISRUPTING THE CYCLE OF STRAIN

 Nursing provides an illustrative case study of frontline workers generally.
-Escalating workloads and nurse-to-patient ratios, which many feel put patient care at risk, drove an exodus from staff
+Escalating workloads and nurse-to-patient ratios, which many feel put patient care at risk, drove an exodus from staff nursing positions.

 You can’t hire your way out of this bind.
 That much is clear.
 Nor can any hospital remove the demanding nature of nursing.

 However, some actions interrupt the cycle of strain.
 For instance, innovating care delivery models — such as allowing more flexibility in scheduling — makes a difference.

 Two other drivers deserve attention — one outside of work and one inside:

 - Recognize home lives outside of work: Frontline caregivers and administrative and support staff with caregiving responsibilities at home — for young children, aging parents, or both — need direct support.
 Estimates across frontline workers vary, but only about 10% of the healthcare workforce takes advantage of employer-sponsored child care.
 Finding ways to provide personalized supports that meet the needs of caregivers is one way to make this workforce more resilient while also strengthening the bonds with your hospital or facility.